 Whats HAppening?

-Why are public lands under threat in 2025?
+Why are public lands under threat?

-Since taking office in January, the current administration has taken a series of actions specifically aimed at weakening environmental protections on public lands, threatening to sell off of public lands, defunding land management agencies, and laying off thousands of federal land employees.
+Since taking office in 2025, the current administration has taken a series of actions specifically aimed at weakening environmental protections on public lands, threatening to sell off of public lands, defunding land management agencies, and laying off thousands of federal land employees.

 Gutting the Forest Service